nicolas-angarita/Predicting_BTC_Price/README.md

 # Project Goals

- - Identify if there is a correlation between BTC, DJI, and Gold
+ - Identify if there is a correlation between BTC(Bitcoin), DJI(Dow Jones Industrial Average), and Gold
  - Build a model to best predict BTC's price in the next 6 months

 # Project Description